ikr/ikr.su/resume_content.md

 Reference: [Anatoly Lisovoy](mailto:A.Lisovoy@cft.ru)

-Left the position because of a lucrative offer from XIAG AG, and I thought that in a much smaller company, as a project leader, I'll be able to make the difference.
+Left the position because of a lucrative offer from XIAG AG, and I thought that in a much smaller company, as a project leader, I'll be able to make a difference.

 ### October 2003—September 2005: XIAG AG, Novosibirsk